 - vitamin K

-Much like broccoli, cauliflower contains another potential anticancer compound: sulforaphane.
+And like broccoli, cauliflower contains another compound that may help combat cancer: sulforaphane.

 How to eat cauliflower

-Pulse raw cauliflower in a blender to make cauliflower rice or turn it into a pizza base for a low-calorie, comforting treat.
-Alternatively, people may enjoy cauliflower in curries, or they may bake it with olive oil and garlic.
+A person can pulse raw cauliflower in a blender to make cauliflower rice or turn it into a pizza base for a low-calorie, comforting treat.
+People may also enjoy cauliflower in curries or baked with olive oil and garlic.

 Seaweed, also known as sea vegetables, are versatile and nutritious plants that provide several health benefits.
 Common types of seaweed include: